Sanctus Real: Pieces of a Real Heart

 In mid November 2009, Matt Hammitt announced on Twitter that Sanctus Real had finished recording their fifth album.
-The first radio single was titled "Forgiven", and peaked at No. 6 on the Hot Christian Songs chart.
+The first radio single, "Forgiven", peaked at No. 6 on the Hot Christian Songs chart.
 On December 2, 2009, the band announced on Twitter and Facebook that they narrowed the final album name down to two options: A Million Hearts and Pieces of a Real Heart, and held a public vote for one hour.
 Shortly after, it was confirmed that the title Pieces of a Real Heart would be chosen.
 The album was released on March 9, 2010, via Sparrow Records.